 seen some exceptional prices realised for notes.

-is not to sell your notes, but to have them valued (for example for
+your need is not to sell your notes, but to have them valued

-for your collection; We usually have a stock of notes
+buy notes for your collection; We usually have

-through to scarcer notes with much higher prices.
-Stocks can vary
+notes with much higher prices.
+Stocks can vary considerably from

 We do not normally publish price lists.

 in Scotland on Sunday in which we are quoted (not

 accurately, of course . . . . )

 updated Wednesday 8 January 2019.
 Copyright Robert Murray

 5 & 6 Inverleith Gardens

 Tel.
 0131 552 1220 or 0131 478 7021